DaBlower/u-crawler/README.md

 A python-based web scraper that collects and categorises UNSW (University of New South Wales) undergraduate programs by their areas of interest and outputs it into a json file

 ## Objective
-The objective of this crawler is to scrape every area of interest and find all of the undergratuate programs offered at the University of New South Wales.
+The objective of this crawler is to scrape every area of interest and find all of the undergraduate programs offered at the University of New South Wales.

 ## Directory Structure
 ```